A look at Bajina Basta, without a doubt one of the most beautiful places to visit in Serbia

 The reason I was in Bajina Basta was to go hiking in Tara National Park.

-One of the things I have learnt about the Balkans is buses take forever, and with the remoteness of Bajina Basta I set aside the day to hiking and hitchhiking.
+One of the things I have learned about the Balkans is buses take forever, and with the remoteness of Bajina Basta I set aside the day to go hitchhiking and trekking through the national park.

 Picture the scene if you can – I was walking along a small winding road with the mountains of Serbia on one side of me and the green rolling hills of Bosnia on the other.
 All of this was dissected by the River Drina running alongside me.
 The faint sound of rushing water was the only sound that could be heard.